jgomer2001/pipelines-plugin/README.md

 ## Create and test a cedar policy

-Follow the docs found [here](https://docs.jans.io/head/cedarling/cedarling-quick-start-tbac) as a guide.
 Here, the intention is to create a policy that looks like:

 <!--
 ```